-You can call NHS 111 when you need medical help fast but it’s not a 999 emergency.
+You can contact NHS 111 on phone or online when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.
 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You should use the NHS 111 service if you urgently need medical help or advice but it is not a life threatening situation.
 For less urgent health needs, you should contact your local pharmacist in the first instance.